chromoxdor/easyfetch/README.md

 * Date / Datum  --- valuename for displaying the date set in espeasy (big values)
 * Year / Jahr  --- valuename for displaying the year set in espeasy (big values)
 * XX --- append this to the valuename to hide this value (any value)
-* noVal --- generates an empty tile (buttons, inputs, big values)
+* noVal --- generates an empty tile (buttons, slider, inputs, big values)
 * noValAuto --- generates an empty tile which hides automatically in 2-row mode (buttons, inputs, big values)